Skip to contents

 ## File files/nzq2zw9u30y8 has been successfully deleted.

-For example, we can upload an old scan of a paper that contains no extractable text at all and ask gemini to extract all the references:
+For example, we can upload a scanned paper with no extractable text and ask Gemini to extract all references:

 neal1995 <- gemini_upload_file("1995_Neal_Industry_Specific.pdf")